Am0031/HTML-Semantics-Refactoring/README.md

   ![New code line for hero image](/assets/images/screenshot-hero-aria.png)

-- We added the figure tags around images to enclose the img tags and its caption (if relevant).
+- We added the `figure` tags around images to enclose the `img` tags and its caption (if relevant).
-  _Note: that helps when placed just before a paragraph (for example in benefits section), so the screen reader knows the difference between the picture's info and a separate paragraph_
+  (_Note: that helps when placed just before a paragraph &mdash; for example in benefits section &mdash; so the screen reader knows the difference between the picture's info and a separate paragraph_)

-- We added alt attribute into the img attributes to give a description for each picture and icon.
+- We added an `alt` attribute into the `img` attributes to give a description for each picture and icon.
-  _Note: that helps the screen reader when reading the images on the page_
+  (_Note: that helps the screen reader when reading the images on the page_)

-  For example:
+  See an example of the added figure tags and alt attribute in this screenshot:

   ![Example of figure tags and alt attribute](/assets/images/screenshot-fig-alt.png)